MIT-LCP/mimic-code/README.md

 ## Brief introduction

+The repository consists of a number of Structured Query Language (SQL) scripts which build the MIMIC-III database in a number of systems and extract useful concepts from the raw data.
+Jupyter notebooks are also provided which detail analyses performed on MIMIC-III.

+The MIMIC-III database is now available on two major cloud platforms: Google Cloud Platform (GCP) and Amazon Web Services (AWS).
+To access the data on the cloud, simply add the relevant cloud identifier to your PhysioNet profile.
+Further instructions are available on [the MIMIC-III website](https://mimic.physionet.org/gettingstarted/cloud/).

+Derived concepts can be immediately accessed by querying them directly on BigQuery under the `mimiciii_derived` dataset in the `physionet-data` project (see [cloud instructions for accessing MIMIC-III on the cloud](https://mimic.physionet.org/gettingstarted/cloud/)).
+Alternatively, [see below for working with these concepts on AWS](#launch-mimis-iii-in-aws).

 The repository is organized as follows:

 * [benchmark](/benchmark) - Various speed tests for indices
 * [buildmimic](/buildmimic) - Scripts to build MIMIC-III in a relational database management system (RDMS), in particular [postgres](/buildmimic/postgres) is our RDMS of choice
-* [concepts](/concepts) - Useful views/summaries of the data in MIMIC-III, e.g. demographics, organ failure scores, severity of illness scores, durations of treatment, easier to analyze views, etc. The paper above describes these in detail.
+* [concepts](/concepts) - Useful views/summaries of the data in MIMIC-III, e.g. demographics, organ failure scores, severity of illness scores, durations of treatment, easier to analyze views, etc. The paper above describes these in detail, and a README in the subfolder lists concepts generated.
 * [notebooks](/notebooks) - A collection of R markdown and Jupyter notebooks which give examples of how to extract and analyze data
 * [notebooks/aline](/notebooks/aline) - An entire study reproduced in the MIMIC-III database - from cohort generation to hypothesis testing
 * [notebooks/aline-aws](/notebooks/aline-aws) - As above, [launchable immediately on AWS](#launch-mimic-iii-in-aws)